Asymptotic theory for the detection of mixing in anomalous diffusion: Introduction

 We say that a cumulative distribution function (c.d.f.) $F$ gives the \textit{asymptotic distribution }of a sequence of random variables $\{W_N\}_{N \in \bbN}$ if the c.d.f.\ $F_N(x)$ of $W_N$ converges to $F(x)$ at every $x \in \bbR$ where $F$ is continuous.
 Results on convergence in distribution such as the classical central limit theorem (CLT) have a number of interesting consequences.
-Typically, statements are mathematically robust, i.e., they hold for a multitude of models.
-Moreover, they naturally quantify the accuracy of data analysis protocols by providing confidence intervals with explicit error margins that depend on the sample size $N$ (e.g., $\sqrt{N}$ for the CLT).
+Typically, statements are mathematically \textit{robust}, i.e., they hold for a multitude of models.
+Moreover, they naturally \textit{quantify} the accuracy of data analysis protocols by providing confidence intervals and hypothesis tests with explicit \textit{error margins}.
+In addition, such error margins depend on the sample size $N$ in a way that characterizes the convergence rate of the test statistics (e.g., $\sqrt{N}$ for the sample mean under the CLT).
+In particular, this allows experimentalists to compute the sample sizes associated with the desired uncertainty levels before carrying out their experiments.

-The asymptotic distribution of $\widehat{E}_N(n)$ is a broad mathematical problem that has remained open in the anomalous diffusion literature.
+This paper is a contribution to the quantification of the uncertainty involved in the use of data analysis protocols based on $\widehat{E}_N(n)$.
+The asymptotic distribution of $\widehat{E}_N(n)$ under various families of strictly stationary stochastic processes $Y= \{Y_n\}_{n \in \bbZ}$ is a broad mathematical problem that has remained open in the anomalous diffusion literature.
+The large sample behavior of $\widehat{E}_N(n)$ is expected to depend not only on the correlation structure of $Y$, but also on its marginal distributions.
 In this paper, we establish the asymptotic distribution of $\widehat{E}_N(n)$ for fixed $n$ as $N \rightarrow \infty$, starting from a large class of stationary-increment Gaussian anomalous diffusion processes (see Theorem \ref{t:E(n)dist}, and also Propositions \ref{prop:E_1(n)} and \ref{prop:E_2(n)}).
 We assume the correlation structure of the increments displays fractional memory, i.e., its first and second order increments have hyperbolic decay.
 Such assumptions are mild and cover cornerstone models such as fractional Gaussian noise and the fractional Ornstein-Uhlenbeck process (see Examples \ref{ex:fGn} and \ref{ex:fOU} and Lemma \ref{lem:gammaZ}).
 In particular, condition \eqref{e:lim_E(n)=0_Gaussian} is satisfied.

 Table \ref{table:asympt_dist} schematically portrays the main result of the paper.
 Developing the asymptotic distribution of $\widehat{E}_N(n)$ involves dealing with the nature of dependence in anomalous diffusion, as well as with the functional form of the statistic $\widehat{E}_N(n)$.
 The presence of fractional memory may even give rise to unconventional convergence rates and non-Gaussian distributions.
 Such phenomenon is grounded in the so-named \textit{central }and \textit{non-central limit theorems} for sequences of random variables exhibiting dependence (e.g., \cite{rosenblatt:1961,taqqu:1975,taqqu:1979,dobrushin:major:1979,major:1981,giraitis:surgailis:1985,guyon:leon:1989,giraitis:surgailis:1990}).
 In the context of anomalous diffusion, the effect of the presence of fractional memory also appears conspicuously in the asymptotic distribution of the time-averaged MSD ($\MSD$; \cite{didier:zhang:2017,zhang:crizer:schoenfisch:hill:didier:2018}).